plugcommunity/documentation/api/backend/events/chat.md

 # Chat message

-Event passed containing the message that a user has send
+Event passed containing the message that a user has senr

 ### Packet Example